jamesdiacono/Replete/plugins/mcp/README.md

 ## Usage

-Tools provided include _start_, _stop_, and _evaluate_.
+Tools provided include _restart_, _stop_, _evaluate_, and _output_.

-The _start_ tool starts Replete, or restarts it if it is already running.
+The _restart_ tool starts Replete, or restarts it if it is already running.
 It takes a `cwd` parameter, which is the absolute path to your project's root directory.
 This is where the server will look for a _replete.json_ file (see below).

 The _stop_ tool stops Replete.